 What kind of business culture do you look to create at Immedis?

-Culture is hugely important at our company.
+Culture is hugely important for our company.
 We seek to create an environment built on passion, autonomy, honesty and fun.
 If you enjoy challenges, the opportunity to shape things from the ground up and the chance to grow in a rapidly changing environment, then Immedis is the place for you.

 A successful brand is not built from the top down, but from the inside out.
-For any business to be a successful, its employees must be happy in order to thrive and deliver the best products and services in its market.
+For any business to be successful, its employees must be happy in order to thrive and deliver the best products and services in its market.
 The famous Richard Branson quote is more true now than ever before: “Clients do not come first.
 Employees come first.
 If you take care of your employees, they will take care of the clients.”

 At Immedis, we believe that employee success leads to customer success.
 Our aim is to create an environment where employees can deliver the best for the business and for themselves.

 How does this help with staff retention?

 A successful culture has a double positive effect.
 Not only does it improve the quality of the business itself, but it also attracts new talent and retains the talent that is already at the company.
 This is increasingly important in an ever more competitive global talent pool.

 Having a singular focus on these goals also allows us to navigate challenges between employees, clients and suppliers.
 Putting emphasis on the larger goal that the team is collectively working towards removes the emotional side of the conflict.

 Further, placing higher importance on resolving issues rather than shifting blame is crucial in a situation that would otherwise prevent progress.
 It is likewise important to understand that the safeguarding of a relationship must be given priority over questions of who is at fault in any given situation.

 Who is responsible for driving the people-based approach at Immedis?